 Roby, Super League's Man of Steel in 2007, has spent his entire career with St Helens and played for England during last month's World Cup.

-Several of his international team-mates, including close friend and former Saints colleague James Graham, have made successful moves to the NRL in recent seasons but Roby is more than content with his choice to stay in Super League.
+Several of his international team-mates, including close friend and former Saints colleague James Graham, have in recent seasons but Roby is more than content with his choice to stay in Super League.

 "'Jammer' is loving it over there, living near the beach and living the Aussie lifestyle," he told BBC Radio Merseyside.